Manifesto

 - Anchor compliance proofs with auditable state transitions.

-- Integrate commerce flows without identity custody.
+- Integrate checkout and invoicing flows without identity custody.

 ODINID says: “Identity is not a product.
 Identity is a right.”